-The Directors present their Report together with the audited financial statements ofyour Company for the Financial Year (FY) ended 31st December 2020.
+Your Directors present their Report together with the audited financialstatements of your Company for the Financial Year (fy) ended 31st December2021.

 A. FINANCIAL SUMMARY AND HIGHLIGHTS

 |PARTICULARS (STANDALONE) ||FY ended 31st December 2021 ||FY ended 31st December 2020 |

 |Total Revenue ||33081 ||21645 |